 What is genotoxicity, and why should we worry about it?

-A genotoxin is a substance that either permanently alters DNA (mutagenicity) or alters a cell’s ability to regulate DNA structure and content.
-Mutation or damage to DNA may or not result in a permanent change its content or structure, depending on several factors including DNA repair, metabolism, apoptosis, and oxidative stress defence mechanisms.
+A genotoxin is a substance that permanently alters DNA (mutagenicity) or alters a cell’s ability to regulate DNA structure and content.
+Mutation or damage to DNA may or may not permanently change its content or structure, depending on several factors, including DNA repair, metabolism, apoptosis, and oxidative stress defence mechanisms.

 However, chemically-induced genotoxicity should be put into context.
-Spontaneously occurring DNA lesions are a common event, with thousands of lesions being present in the DNA of the average cell, at any given time.
-One thing this tells us is that our bodies are very effective at repairing this damage!
-Keeping within this context, there are a number of substances that are known to increase mutation, and ultimately tumorigenesis, in animal and epidemiological studies above this repaired level, sometimes at a very low dose and exposure levels.
+Spontaneously occurring DNA lesions are a common event, with thousands of lesions present in the average cell’s DNA at any given time.
+This tells us that our bodies are very effective at repairing this damage!
+In this context, several substances are known to increase mutation, and ultimately tumorigenesis, in animal and epidemiological studies above this repaired level, sometimes at a very low dose and exposure levels.

-Whilst there is emerging evidence that some genotoxic substances (including some very potent ones) have a threshold of effect, the prevailing dogma for many years has been to assume that genotoxic substances, particularly those that are able to induce DNA mutations, either lack a no-effect threshold or that it would be so low as to have little practical utility in assuring safe exposure.
-This necessitates demonstration that a chemical does not have genotoxic liability, or if such liability exists, its exposure can be safely managed.
+Whilst there is emerging evidence that some genotoxic substances (including some very potent ones) have a threshold of effect, the prevailing dogma for many years has been to assume that genotoxic substances, particularly those that can induce DNA mutations, either lack a no-effect threshold or that it would be so low as to have little practical utility in assuring safe exposure.
+This necessitates demonstrating that a chemical does not have genotoxic liability or its exposure can be safely managed if such liability exists.

-The good news is that there are several genotoxicity tests available, and many of these can be conducted in vitro, reducing animal use in testing.
-However, as there are three key classes of genotoxic substances, no single study can be utilised to detect all types of damage – a combination or battery of studies must be used.
+The good news is that several genotoxicity tests are available, and many of these can be conducted in vitro, reducing animal use in testing.
+However, as there are three key classes of genotoxic substances, no single study can detect all types of damage – a combination or battery of studies must be used.

-Here are some examples of different types of genotoxic effect:
+Here are some examples of different types of genotoxic effects:

-- These cause DNA double-strand breaks typically via binding directly with DNA and forming DNA adducts, or chemically cross-linking strands of the DNA helix, resulting in either mis-repair (inducing DNA mutation), or result in sections of a chromosome being lost during cell division.
+- These cause DNA double-strand breaks typically via binding directly with DNA and forming DNA adducts or chemically cross-linking strands of the DNA helix, resulting in either disrepair (inducing DNA mutation) or result in sections of a chromosome being lost during cell division.
 Mitomycin C is a good example of a clastogen.

-- Aneugens cause whole chromosomes to be either lost or gained by cells during cell division, via disrupting the proper segregation of chromosomes during mitosis and meiosis.
-Such mis-segregation effects (aneuploidy) are linked to cancer, and heritable diseases resulting from chromosomal abnormalities within germ cells, such as Down’s Syndrome.
+- Aneugens cause whole chromosomes to be lost or gained by cells during cell division by disrupting the proper segregation of chromosomes during mitosis and meiosis.
+Such missegregation effects (aneuploidy) are linked to cancer and heritable diseases resulting from chromosomal abnormalities within germ cells, such as Down’s Syndrome.
 Vinblastine is an example of an aneugen.

 - Indirect genotoxins.
 These include substances that produce reactive oxygen species, topoisomerase inhibitors, certain classes of kinase inhibitors or those substances that deplete cellular oxidative defences.
 Such materials may induce mutational, clastogenic or aneugenic effects.